ptr727/NxWitness/README.md

   - A [Matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) strategy is used to build and publish a container image for every entry in the `Matrix.json` file.
   - Conditional build time branch logic controls image creation vs. image publishing.

+Note that only the `develop` branch will use online version information at build time, the `main` branch still relies on the static `Version.json` file I manually curate.
+I am not yet confident in the logic used in `CreateMatrix` utility or the `releases.json` data published by Network Optix.

 ## Network Optix and Docker

 There are issues ranging from annoyances to serious with Network Optix on Docker, but compared to other VMS/NVR software I've paid for and used, it is very light on system resources, has a good feature set, and with added docker support runs great in my home lab.